Ahha0801/Social-Network-API/README.md

 ## Social Network API
+License used for this project - MIT

 ## Description
-API for a social network that uses a MongoDB database so that the website can handle large amounts of unstructured data, Express.js for routing, Mongoose ODM, and the moment package to format time stamps.
+API for a social network web application where users can share their thoughts, react to friends' thoughts, and create a friend list.
+It uses Express.js for routing, a MongoDB database, the Mongoose ODM, and native JavaScript Date object to format timestamps.
+The seed data is created using Insomnia

 ## Table of Contents
 - [Description](#description)